 Texture: Lightweight and Fast-Absorbing

 What You Can Expect: Chalk full of vitamins C and E, Complexion Corrector creams are lighter than BB creams and focuses on color correction.
-It addresses skin issues such as sallowness or redness and also, like the BB creme, contains SPF.
+It addresses skin issues such as sallowness or redness and also, like the BB cream, it contains SPF.
 If you have acne-prone skin, dull skin, constant redness, or dark spots, CC cream may be right for you.

 Defined: Daily Defense